ideallical/coraltalk-websocket-poc/README.md

-# Websocket for CoralTalk v6 events
+# Websocket client POC that listens to CoralTalk V6 events

 Coral Talk v6 provides a way to subscribe to events via GraphQL.
-This is a proof of concept (POC) to show that it's possible.
+This project is a proof of concept (POC) to show that it's possible via NodeJS.

 The code is inspired by [this github issue][coraltalk_issue2876]